ursinus-cs174-s2023/Modules/_pages/Week2/exercise3.md

 info:
   prev: "./Video3"
   points: 1
   instructions: "Fill in the static method <code>makeStudents()</code> to return an array of 20 students, the first 10 of whom are freshmen, and the last 10 of whom are sophomores.
-It does not matter what their age or name is, so you can pass anything you want for those fields in the constructor."
+It does not matter what their age or name is, so you can pass anything you want for those fields in the constructor.  <b>Please use loops here!</b>.
+There's no need to write out 20 different students.
+Instead, create a loop that creates the first 10 students, each as a 'Freshman', and then a second loop that fills in the last 10 students, each as a 'Sophomore'"
   goals:
     - Define a static variable and changes its state from an instance method